arnaubennassar/eth2libp2p/README.md

 # eth2libp2p

-This repo is a demonstration on how Ethereum public/private keys can be used to generate equivalents on libp2p
+This repo is a demonstration on how Ethereum public/private keys can be used to generate equivalents on libp2p using Go

+## Test

+`go test ./...`